-Golf driving range – Part 2 – Improve your technique
+Part 2 – Improve your technique

-For your next 20-30 balls focus on improving one aspect of your swing that will have the biggest affect on your ball flight.
-Hopefully you’ve got a great golf coach who helps you build a great golf swing, and refines your swing thoughts.
+For your next 20-30 balls focus on improving one aspect of your swing that will have the biggest effect on your ball flight and performance.
+This might be mastering your stance and golf grip, or working on improving your impact position.

-Swing principles – impact factors – ball flight
+Swing principles <–> impact factors <–> ball flight

 The key message is to have a clear swing thought/feeling with each shot and to understand how the ball flight you produce is linked to the swing principle in focus.